dustinpfister/hexo_sitesource/source/_posts/grunt-versionbump.md

 $ npm install grunt-bump --save-dev
 ```

-This allows for everything that has to do with getting the job done.
+This allows for everything that comes to mind with getting the job done.
 In my Gruntfile I have it set up like this

 ```js